 (Thanks to Lloyds of Rochester for that info 🙂 )

 How about some cleaner, greener, cheaper solar panels?
 Try these:

-But surely better than all those options, instead of those options, our best chance to save the planet, the animals and ourselves, is to plant more, many many many more, trees
+But even more important, our best chance to save the planet, the animals and ourselves, is to plant more, many many many more, trees

 “We train farmers in agroforestry and sustainable land use – so that they can grow vibrant regional economies, thriving food systems, and a healthier planet.”